-FACULTY Professor Fuller; Associate Professor Getz (chair); Assistant Professor Zaborowski.
+FACULTY Professor Fuller; Associate Professor Getz, Kelley (chair), Zaborowski; Assistant Professor Oliver.

 The primary concern of the program is for the undergraduate student who would elect study in this significant area of human culture and life.
 A comprehensive and non-sectarian program of studies is provided to meet the special interests and needs of all students.
 The program is also appropriate for students electing a major in religious studies with the intention of preparing for matriculation for the Master of Arts degree in religious studies (or religion) at another institution.

 To major in religious studies a student must:

 complete not less than 24 semester hours in religious studies, including not less than 20 in courses numbered 200 or above; and

 have a grade point average exceeding 2.0 in all religious studies courses numbered 200 or above;